rorm-orm/docs/docs/rorm/crud.md

 # CRUD

-To perform database operations, one of the four crud macros is invoked.
+To perform database operations, one of the four CRUD macros is invoked.

 They all take an executor as their first argument (i.e. `&Database` or `&mut Transaction`) and the model whose table to interact with as its second argument.